|

 thing.
 When I finally made some headway in early 2004, the

-are two pictures; one with the drawer closed and the other
+are two pictures of what I came up with; one with the drawer closed and the other

 with the drawer open.
 I liked the drawer idea for the keyboard